Steven E. Koonin: 2021 book Unsettled

 Physicist Mark Boslough, a former student of Koonin, posted a critical review at Yale Climate Connections.
 He stated that "Koonin makes use of an old strawman concocted by opponents of climate science in the 1990s to create an illusion of arrogant scientists, biased media, and lying politicians – making them easier to attack."

 Nonprofit organization Inside Climate News reported that climate scientists call Koonin's conclusions "fatally out of date ... and based on the 2013 physical science report of the Intergovernmental Panel on Climate Change (IPCC)."

 Mark P. Mills, a senior fellow at the Manhattan Institute, a conservative think tank, and faculty fellow at Northwestern University’s McCormick School of Engineering and Applied Science, lauded the book in The Wall Street Journal as "rebut[ing] much of the dominant political narrative".
 Twelve scientists analyzed Mills's arguments and said that he merely repeated Koonin's incorrect and misleading claims.
-Koonin responded with an article answering these critics.
+Koonin responded with a post on Medium answering these critics.

+On August 21, 2023, an interview with Koonin was released via the Stanford University Hoover Institution video series, Uncommon Knowledge with Peter Robinson.